 How to Clean Secondhand Toys

 You should be disinfecting second-hand toys very well.
-Use a bleach solution to sanitize any toys which are from resale shops, garage sales and friends and neighbours.
+Use a bleach solution to sanitize any toys which are from resale shops, garage sales, and friends and neighbors.

 Environmentally Friendly Surface Cleaners

 If you are looking for a more environmentally friendly surface cleaner to clean your toys with you can look for toy cleaners that do not include dyes and are biodegradable.
 These cleaners should also be free of phthalates and parabens which can be harmful to babies who place their toys in their mouths.